narbulut

 WHEN 3 THEN 'Encrypted (Active)'

-WHEN 4 THEN 'Key Rotation In Progress'
+WHEN 4 THEN 'Key Change In Progress'

 WHEN 5 THEN 'Decryption In Progress'